StianPost/StianPost/README.md

 I enjoy coding more than design, but I still got a long way to go.

 My skills are more geared towards programming rather than designing and I enjoy learning new tips and tricks.
-Right now I am focusing my efforts on learning and mastering JS before going onwards.
+Right now I am learning React and NextJS, though I am trying to steer more towards Backend

 ## Front End Languages